-The architecture of Gaudi enthralls everyone from wide-eyed children to the most sophisticated scholars.
-Known as “God’s architect”, Gaudi’s distinctive organic style reflects his primary inspirations: nature and religion.
-With seven works designated as World Heritage Sites by UNESCO, the work of the Catalan native and staunch nationalist is beloved around the world.
+Gaudi architecture enthralls everyone from wide-eyed children to the most sophisticated scholars.
+Known as “God’s architect”, the distinctive organic style of Gaudi architecture reflects his primary inspirations: nature and religion.
+With seven works designated as World Heritage Sites by UNESCO, the work of the Catalan native and staunch nationalists is beloved around the world.

-Luis Gueilburt is an expert on the architecture of Gaudi and a sculptor who has exhibited his works and monumental sculptures in individual and collective exhibitions.
-Many of his pieces are held in private and public collections in Spain, Japan, Argentina, Mexico, Guatemala, Ecuador and Peru.
+Luis Gueilburt is an expert on Gaudi architecture and a sculptor who has exhibited his works and monumental sculptures in individual and collective exhibitions.
+Many of his pieces are held in private and public collections in Spain, Japan, Argentina, Mexico, Guatemala, Ecuador, and Peru.

-He was a visiting lecturer at the Technical University of Catalonia, Barcelona Polytechnic College, where he taught a monographic course on the life and work of Antoni Gaudí.
-Gueilburt was responsible for Research Line Gaudí and Catalan Modernisme, architectural and artistic style of 1900; The Technical University of Catalonia.
-He has participated in courses, conferences, seminars, workshops and conferences on the work of Gaudí in universities and forums in Spain, France, the United States, Mexico, Italy and Argentina.
+He was a visiting lecturer at the Technical University of Catalonia, Barcelona Polytechnic College, where he taught a monographic course on the life and work of Antoni Gaudi.
+Gueilburt was responsible for Research Line Gaudi and Catalan Modernisme, the architectural and artistic style of 1900; at The Technical University of Catalonia.
+He has participated in courses, conferences, seminars, workshops, and conferences on the work of Gaudi in universities and forums in Spain, France, the United States, Mexico, Italy, and Argentina.

-I know you’ll enjoy Luis’ insights on the architecture of Gaudi and his connection to Barcelona.
+I know you’ll enjoy Luis’ insights on Gaudi architecture and his connection to Barcelona.